Moonsong-Labs/double-zero/docs/block-explorer.md

 It will run local Ethereum node, ZkSync Era, Postgres DB and all Block Explorer services.

-Another option is to run only the double zero services hitting external endpoints These can be done by upgrading the content `proxy.env` with the desired rpc and explorer urls.
+Another option is to run only the private validium services hitting external endpoints These can be done by upgrading the content `proxy.env` with the desired rpc and explorer urls.
 Then running: